jared-maguire/jobs/README.md

 docker build -t jobs .         # build the default docker image that jobs will run in python -m k8s config -apply    # create a service account on the cluster that allows jobs to submit other jobs
 ```

+# Some cloud-specific notes:

+## GKE

+- Provisioning ReadWriteMany volumes on GKE is quite slow.
+Avoid it if you can.